ansys/pyensight/doc/source/calc_functions.rst

 ``CmplxConj(any parts, complex scalar or vector)``

-Computes the Conjugate of a complex scalar of vector.
+Computes the conjugate of a complex scalar of vector.
-Returns a complex scalar or vector where:
+Returns a complex scalar or vector,

+where:

 :math:`\text{Nr = Vr}`